azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                               -DoNotOpenOutputFolder
       ```

-  4. <h4> Assign PIM to permanent assignments at subscription/RG scope  (-AssignEligibleforPermanentAssignemnts) </h4>
+  4. <h4> Assign PIM to permanent assignments at subscription/RG scope  (-AssignEligibleforPermanentAssignments) </h4>

       Use this command to change permanent assignments to PIM for specified roles, at the specified scope.